-In conclusion, while LLMs are capable of producing artifacts that are valuable, achieving novelty and surprise appears to be more challenging.
+In conclusion, while LLMs are capable of producing artifacts that are valuable, achieving P- or H-novelty and surprise appears to be more challenging.
 It is possible to argue that LLMs may be deemed able to generate creative products if we assume the definition of combinatorial creativity.
-In order to achieve transformational creativity, alternative learning architectures are probably necessary; in fact, current probabilistic solutions are intrinsically limiting in terms of expressivity.
+To achieve transformational creativity, alternative learning architectures are probably necessary; in fact, current probabilistic solutions are intrinsically limiting in terms of expressivity.
 We believe that this is a fundamental research area for the community for the years to come.